/* Reviews Back Button*/

 Your Book Title Matters

-As crazy as it sounds, a lot of authors get this wrong.
+Book marketing on Amazon is more than just promotions, it includes how you brand yourself as well.
+And as crazy as it sounds, a lot of authors get their subtitle wrong.
 Picking a title is as important as naming a child – though unlike your child’s name – you can probably change a title, or rename your book, if you feel it’s not working for you anymore.

 A good book title shouldn’t be hard to pronounce, or be lacking in clear benefits.
-Readers don’t want to have to guess what your book is about – your book title should be sufficiently angsty if you’ve written a thriller, or sexy of you’ve written romance.
+Readers don’t want to have to guess what your book is about – your book title should be sufficiently angsty if you’ve written a thriller, or sexy of you’ve written romance and benefit driven if you’ve written self-help.

 Or clear and punchy if you’ve written non-fiction.
 Take a look at some of these covers, which are a mix of fiction and non-fiction.